Transparency and documentation

 Unshell: EC draft directive to prevent use of shell entities for tax purposes

-• The EC released a draft directive targeting the use of 'shell' entities for tax purposes in the EU.
+• In 2021, the EC proposed a directive targeting the use of 'shell' entities for tax purposes in the EU.
 This may be relevant for some UK groups with presence in the EU.

-• Based on the original EC proposal, EU companies that pass three gateway tests (and are not excluded) will be required to report annually in their tax returns on whether they meet prescribed minimum substance requirements.
-Those with no minimum required substance would be unable to benefit from double tax treaties as well as EU parent/subsidiary and Interest and Royalties directives (PSD and IRD).
+• Based on the original proposal, EU companies that did not meet prescribed minimum substance requirements would be unable to benefit from double tax treaties as well as EU Parent-Subsidiary and Interest and Royalties directives.
 Information on entities in scope would be exchanged automatically between EU member states’ tax authorities.

-• In June 2024, the Commission attempted to relaunch discussions with a new compromise proposal which, reportedly, is limited to information exchange, leaving tax consequences at the discretion of member states.
-The new proposal was discussed at the Council of the EU meeting in November 2024 without much progress, with member states raising concerns about an additional reporting obligation.
+• Following substantial disagreements among member states on the required minimum substance and the consequences of being deemed a ‘shell’, in June 2024, the Commission attempted to relaunch discussions with a new compromise proposal which was limited to information exchange, leaving tax consequences at the discretion of member states.

-• Timing: the schedule for adoption remains unclear due to the disagreements among member states.
-The application is likely to be delayed to at least 2026.
+• Timing: the schedule for adoption remains unclear due to disagreements among member states.
+The programme of the Polish presidency of the EU Council does not include progressing Unshell.

 Resources (click to open)